Huegoxaga/notes/cms/wordpress.md

 - Update WordPress - In the dashboard left panel, click on updates.
 - Change password - In the dashboard left panel, clicking the user name, then change the password.
 - Permalinks settings - The links format for your website pages.
 In the dashboard left panel, click settings -> Permalinks.
+- All of the settings are stored in the database table `wp-options`.

 ## Themes Management